eksctl-io/eksctl/userdocs/src/usage/eksctl-karpenter.md

 metadata:
   name: cluster-with-karpenter
   region: us-west-2
-  version: '1.32' # requires a version of kubernetes compatible with karpenter
+  version: '1.32' # requires a version of Kubernetes compatible with Karpenter
   tags:
     karpenter.sh/discovery: cluster-with-karpenter # here, it is set to the cluster name
 iam:
   withOIDC: true # required

 karpenter:
-  version: '1.2.1' # Exact version should be specified according to the karpenter compatibility matrix
+  version: '1.2.1' # Exact version should be specified according to the Karpenter compatibility matrix

 managedNodeGroups:
   - name: managed-ng-1